deohs/r_onramp/r_intro_tidyverse_literate_programming.md

 ## Wrangle *airquality*

-Say were only interested in data from May, let's filter our data now.
-The filter function takes a logical condition, requiring `==` which is different than `=` when we are assigning variables within functions.
+Say we're only interested in data from May.
+Let's filter our data now.

+The filter function takes a logical condition, requiring `==` (is equal to?) which is different than `=` when we are assigning variables within functions.

 ```r
 airquality <- filter(airquality, Month == 5)